iron-io/docs/mq/3/gettingstarted/index.md

 Click the MQ 3 button next to the title to go to the project's dashboard.
 <img src='https://raw.githubusercontent.com/iron-io/docs/gh-pages/images/dashButton.png' style='width: 400px; margin-left: 19px;'>

 Now lets create a directory on our local computer to hold this project.
-I'm calling mine mqExample, but yours can be anything you'd like.
-After it's made, CD into it:
+I am calling mine mqExample, but yours can be anything you would like.
+After it is made, CD into it:
 {% highlight bash %}
 $ mkdir mqExample
 $ cd mqExample